attilammagyar/js80p/README.md

     * volume control 3 input.
  * Route external audio into the effects chain of JS80P (in host applications which support it).
- * Override the primary function of the sustain pedal, and use it as a toggle switch for various parameters and macros.

 <a href="#toc">Table of Contents</a>